im-shell/ssv-asgnmt/README.md

 ### Upgradeability and getting rid of it
 Used UUPS upgradeability because it's easy to remove the functions in the next implementation of the upgrade and get rid of the upgradeability truly.
 We could also use Transparent proxy and just set the admin to zero address to remove upgradeability but this also works and is used more widely since in UUPS you don't have to manage admin functions and the deployment cost is lesser.

+### Possible Enhancements
+- Add features for subscribing or unsubscribing to a provider
+- Allow the provider to change the fee with TimeController
+- **Modularity**: We can create a `ValidationModule` and move the validations related to Oracle validations outside of the contract
+-

 ## Alternate Solutions that I thought of:
 ### #1: Prepaid Subscriptions